jyan75/stat-628-module-2/README.md

 ##### Files:

-* `Summary.ipynb` is the Jupyter notebook containing a summary of our analysis and results.
+* `ExecutiveSummary.ipynb` is the Jupyter notebook containing a summary of our analysis and results.
 * `Slides.pdf` contains in-class presentation slides.

 ##### Folders: